 Despite a lot of effort, I only managed to score 2,140 and Band 2 in Situational Judgement when I first did the UCAT.
 I knew this was a pretty low UCAT score and it would be almost impossible to get invited to interview for Graduate Entry Medicine, let alone get offered a place at Medical School.

 Aside from my UCAT score, I had relevant work experience, a strong Personal Statement, references from Doctors and nurses – so I thought I would go ahead and apply for Medical School anyway.
 But by December, I found myself with four rejections and all of them were because of my low UCAT score.

-I will never forget the disappointment and the frustration I felt.
-Before my Medicine applications, I thought that my experience working in the NHS.
-I also thought that after everything I’ve been through in the last year (pandemic, stress, panic, fear); I deserved a place at Medical School.
+I will never forget the disappointment and frustration that I felt.
+When submitting my applications, I thought that my experience working in the NHS might outweigh my low UCAT score.
+I also felt sure that I deserved a place at Medical School.

 But after the negative responses, I realised how competitive Medicine is – especially for Graduate Entry – and how important your UCAT score really is.